Own a piece of Jewish History

 Almost all of the Rolnik family perished in the Holocaust.

 Yerachmiel Rolnik, his wife Yentl and all of their children, except their son Motek,were murdered by the Nazi's when their town, Ivenitz was liquidated.
 Thousands were forced into to a mass grave and shot on September 19, 1941.
-Motek Rolnik, son of Doris's brother Yerachmiel, was a survivor of this slaughter.
-Motek, the sole survivor of his immediate family, escaped to the forest where he joined the Partisans - Jewish and Russian armed fighters.
+Motek Rolnik, son of Doris's brother Yerachmiel, was a survivor of this slaughter as he was on a work detail in a neighboring town.
+Motek, the sole survivor of his immediate family, escaped to the forest where he joined the Bielski Partisans - Jewish and Russian armed fighters.
 He was 14 years old.
 He eventually made his way to Israel.

 Tsril and husband Shmul Iskovitz